TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Imagelinkwrap/Index.rst

 :typoscript:`imageLinkWrap.target =` :ref:`data-type-target`

 This specifies the ``target`` attribute of the link.
-The attribute will only be created if the current :ref:`Doctype <config-doctype>` allows it.
+The attribute will only be created if the current :ref:`Doctype <setup-config-doctype>` allows it.
 Needs :typoscript:`JSwindow = 1`.
 Default: 'thePicture'.

 Examples: